15 Things You Shouldn’t Be Cleaning with Paper Towels

 If you stop to think about it, you realize most things can be cleaned with a reusable sponge or cloth.
-Save paper with these expert tips.
+Save paper—and clean a lot more efficiently—with these expert tips.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 As the saying goes, waste not, want not.
 That’s certainly true for paper towels, which most people use for every wipe, swipe, and spill, as well as some pretty clever household hacks.
 They’re a hot commodity these days, so the last thing any of us would want to do is waste them.
 And yet, if you’ve recently cleaned your mirrors, bathrooms, or dusty dressers with them, you’re guilty of doing just that.

 And that’s not the only problem you’ll encounter when using these kitchen staples.
 For starters, paper products aren’t great for the environment, and they’ll also cost you a bundle over time.
 Plus, this seemingly innocuous choice could be damaging the very items you’re trying to clean!
 Here are the 15 things you should instead clean with reusable cloths, sponges, brushes, or other gadgets.
 Make these easy swaps and you won’t believe you ever used so many paper towels.

 Carpets and rugs

 Accidentally spill soda on the rug?
 Don’t reach for a paper towel.
 “Wiping up spills or scrubbing stains with a paper towel will leave paper residue on carpeting, and it does not do a thorough job of wiping up,” says Deretta Richards, a crew leader for Housekeeping Associates of Ann Arbor, Michigan.
 “Instead, use a clean, dry cloth to soak up spills, let [the area] dry, then vacuum.”